Matabeleland South Volleyball Association

 Matabeleland South Volleyball Association (MSVA) is the governing body of volleyball, beach volleyball and other forms of volleyball in Matabeleland South, province of Zimbabwe.
-It represents the interests of the provincial club volleyball.
+It represents the interests of the provincial clubs and other volleyball stakeholders.

 The MSVA was founded in 2009.
-It was affiliated with ZVA in 2009 when the then Matabeleland Volleyball Association was split into three provincial volleyball associations, Bulawayo Volleyball Association, Matabeleland North Volleyball Association and Matabeleland South Volleyball Association.
+It is affiliated to the Sport and Recreation Council of Zimbabwe through the Zimbabwe Volleyball Association.
+It was formed in 2009 when the then Matabeleland Volleyball Association was divided into three provincial volleyball associations, Bulawayo Volleyball Association, Matabeleland North Volleyball Association and Matabeleland South Volleyball Association.
 The main motto "ke motshameko wa rona" is in SeTswana/SeBirwa language meaning "it's our game".
 Variants of the motto are sometimes used with different languages found in the province, Sotho/Pedi "moraluko wa rona", Venda "ndi zwa hashu", Tsonga/Shangani "nthlangu wa hina", Khalanga "nzano yedu".

-Executive
+Executive Members

+The MSVA executive members are elected into office after every four years in an elective congress whereby affiliated members vote for members of their choice.